sodadata/docs/soda-sql/sql_metrics.md

-## SQL metrics
+## Custom metrics

-If the default set of table and column metrics that Soda SQL offers do not quite give you the information you need from a scan, you can use **SQL metrics** to customize your queries.
-SQL metrics essentially enable you to add SQL queries to your scan YAML file so that Soda SQL runs them during a scan.
+If the built-in set of dataset and column metrics that Soda SQL offers do not quite give you the information you need from a scan, you can use **custom metrics** to customize your queries.
+Custom metrics, also known as SQL metrics, essentially enable you to add SQL queries to your scan YAML file so that Soda SQL runs them during a scan.

-#### Simple example
+#### Dataset custom metric example
-In your scan YAML file, use the `sql_metrics` property as a table metric or a column metric.
-The following simple SQL metric example queries all content in the table to select a single numeric value.
+In your scan YAML file, use the `sql_metrics` property as a dataset metric or a column metric.
+The following simple custom metric example queries all data in the dataset to select a single numeric value.
 The outcome of the test determines whether or not the volume of transactions in the United States is greater than 5000.

 ```yaml
 table_name: mytable